Carisdaneym/Carisdaneym/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Project Name
+# Carisdaneym's Diaries

 Brief description or tagline of the project.

 ## Introduction

-This repository contains [my hidden personality].
-It was created with the purpose of [learning and wandering like a lost bitch].
+This repository contains my hidden personality.
+It was created to learn and wander like a lost bitch.

 ### Features

-- List key features or functionalities of the project.
+- just rants
 - Highlight any unique aspects or capabilities.

 ## Getting Started